William and Harry reunite at Diana statue unveiling - KION546

 Her sons put on a united front at Thursday’s event, entering the garden in conversation together before making their way over to greet their aunts and uncle — their mother’s siblings Lady Sarah McCorquodale, Lady Jane Fellowes and Earl Spencer.
 Also in attendance was the statue’s sculptor Ian Rank-Broadley, garden designer Pip Morrison as well as members of the statue committee.

-The brothers then made their way over to statue draped in a green covering before pulling away the cloth to reveal their mother’s image cast in bronze.
+The brothers then walked over to statue draped in a green covering before pulling away the cloth to reveal their mother’s image cast in bronze.
 The pair took a few moments with one of their aunts to admire the new installation before rejoining other guests.
 Neither the Duke of Cambridge nor the Duke of Sussex gave a speech during the ceremony.

-In a joint statement released through Kensington Palace following the unveiling, Prince William and Prince Harry said: “Today, on what would have been our Mother’s 60th birthday, we remember her love, strength and character — qualities that made her a force for good around the world, changing countless lives for the better.
+William and Harry paid tribute to Diana in a joint statement released through Kensington Palace following the low-key event, saying: “Today, on what would have been our Mother’s 60th birthday, we remember her love, strength and character — qualities that made her a force for good around the world, changing countless lives for the better.

-“Every day, we wish she were still with us, and our hope is that this statue will be seen forever as a symbol of her life and her legacy.
+“Every day, we wish she were still with us, and our hope is that this statue will be seen forever as a symbol of her life and her legacy,” they continued before thanking the team and donors involved in the long-awaited project.

-“Thank you to Ian Rank-Broadley, Pip Morrison and their teams for their outstanding work, to the friends and donors who helped make this happen, and to all those around the world who keep our mother’s memory alive.”

 The highly anticipated engagement was the first time the brothers have been seen together publicly since the Duke of Edinburgh’s funeral in April.
 William and Harry lived at Kensington Palace with their mother before she died in a car crash in 1997.